Residents of Wilmette and Kenilworth are entitled to a Wilmette Public Library card for personal use. (Library cards are NOT issued to households.)

 If you sign up for this service, you will not receive emails about reserved items.
 All other email notifications will continue.

 Daily overdue fines are .10 per item.
-The overdue fine for feature film VHS/DVDs is $1.00 per day ($2.00 for features films in the recent releases collection).
+The overdue fine for feature film DVDs or Blu-ray is $1.00 per day ($2.00 for features films in the recent releases collection).
 Fines for Nooks and Wii/XBox 360/PS3 discs are $1.00 per day.
 Daily fines for Interlibrary Loans may vary.

 are usually ½ of the replacement cost.
-However, maximum fines for art prints are $10.00 and for CD-ROMs full replacement cost.
+However, maximum fines for art prints are $10.00.

 usually require the full replacement cost.
 Replacement costs for art prints are $20.00.